gitforwork2/gitforwork.github.io/_posts/2015-12-10-how-to-use-foia-to-request-approved-i140.md

 ---
 layout: post
-title: How to use FOIA to request an approved I140
+title: How to use FOIA to request an approved I140 application document
 date: 2015-12-10
 tags: I140 FOIA Immigration
 comments: false